 - Turn off any automatic updates for the duration of your exam.

 You should launch Exam4 at least an hour before your exam start time, so that you have plenty of time to perform the ID verification (see below).

-Before you "fetch" your question paper, there is a quick and easy process for you to complete using a smartphone camera to take a picture of the QR code on Exam4.
-Do not scan the QR code, simply take a picture of it.
+Before you "fetch" your question paper, there is a quick and easy process for you to complete using the webcam on your device.

-You must start your exam on time, even if you cannot complete this process for any reason.
-Just take a photo of the QR code and email us after the exam ends for further support.
+You must start your exam on time, even if you cannot complete this process for any reason. education [at] adit.org (Email us) after the exam ends for further guidance.

 Starting your exam

-You can "fetch" your question paper at the exam start time.
+You can fetch your question paper at your exam start time.